Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Velocity Selection

 \section{Velocity Selection}

-As already mentioned in the introduction, the so-called {\it selection problem} for Hele-Shaw flows concerns the fact that out of the continuous family of analytical solutions for a steadily moving finger \cite{ST} or bubble \cite{TS} only a specific pattern (namely, that with velocity $U=2$) is experimentally observed in the limit that surface tension effects become vanishingly small.
+As already mentioned in the introduction, the {\it selection problem} for Hele-Shaw flows concerns the fact that out of the continuous family of analytical solutions for a steadily moving finger \cite{ST} or bubble \cite{TS} only a specific pattern (namely, that with velocity $U=2$) is experimentally observed (in the limit of vanishing surface tension).
 In the mid 1980s, it was shown by several groups \cite{SurfaceTension} that the inclusion of small surface tension effects can select the observed pattern.
-Subsequent evidence showed however that surface tension is not the only mechanism that can lead to pattern selection, as the kinetic undercooling boundary condition also produces the same selection scenario \cite{king,mccue}.
-In fact, similar pattern selection has been observed even in non-fluid systems, such as in the propagation of streamers (finger-like ionization fronts) in electric breakdown \cite{streamer}, where there is no analog of surface tension.
-Taken together, these results suggest that the selection mechanism in Hele-Shaw flows is not specifically dependent upon the boundary condition one chooses to regularize the idealized problem.

-Indeed, it has been shown \cite{98PRL} that the velocity selection for a finger can be obtained entirely within the context of exact time-dependent solutions {\it without surface tension}, as the selected pattern (with $U=2$) is the only stable attractor of the dynamics.
-More recently, it has been argued that a similar dynamical selection mechanism also holds for Hele-Shaw bubbles \cite{us2014,Robb2015,MMNP2019}.
-In what follows we give a more complete demonstration of the argument, briefly discussed in Ref.~\cite{us2014}, that solves the selection problem for a bubble through the stability analysis of time-dependent solutions of the sort described in Sec.~\ref{sec:exact}.
+Subsequently, it was shown \cite{98PRL} from the analysis of time-dependent solutions without surface tension which remain non-singular for all times, that the selected finger, i.e., that with $U=2$, is the only attractor of the dynamics.
+This result indicated for the first time that surface tension was not necessary for velocity selection, as the special nature of the selected pattern is already present in the dynamics of the idealized problem (i.e., without regularizing boundary conditions).
+Recently, it was shown that a similar selection mechanism also holds for Hele-Shaw bubbles both in a channel \cite{us2014,PhysicaD2023} and in an unbounded cell \cite{Robb2015}.
+In what follows we give a more complete presentation of the argument, briefly discussed in Ref.~\cite{us2014}, that addresses the selection problem for a single bubble in a Hele-Shaw channel through the stability analysis of the time-dependent solutions described in Sec.~\ref{sec:exact}.